 Other studies in the United States are on the same line.
 According to all of them, unlike what was previously thought, fructose is more dangerous than glucose itself since it is able to neutralize the insulin which controls how the sugar is metabolized by the cells.

 All the studies have concluded that fructose is more dangerous when taken in liquid form than when taken from fresh fruit.

 It is therefore not advisable to replace a piece of fruit for a fruit juice, and especially bad is the consumption of soft drinks sweetened with fructose or fructose-sweetened products.
 (More information on this subject in the page of the properties of the fructose)

 Simple or complex sugars

-It is important to moderate the consumption of foods containing simple sugars, either fructose or table sugar (sucrose) (See simple carbohydrates in the listing above).
+It is important to moderate the consumption of foods containing simple sugars, either fructose or table sugar (sucrose) (See simple carbohydrates in the listing below).

 High consumption of these products may be responsible, as we have seen, not only for the development of obesity, diabetes or triglycerides, but also the emergence of other diseases such as premature aging, heart diseases, osteoporosis, tooth decay, gingivitis, Crohn’s diseases, ulcerative colitis, reduced resistance to infectious diseases by weakening the immune system or general fatigue.

 More information on carbohydrates.